Miasma theory: 1854 Broad Street cholera outbreak

 The work of John Snow is notable for helping to make the connection between cholera and typhoid epidemics and contaminated water sources, which contributed to the eventual demise of miasma theory.
 During the cholera epidemic of 1854, Snow traced high mortality rates among the citizens of Soho to a water pump in Broad Street.
 Snow convinced the local government to remove the pump handle, which resulted in a marked decrease in cases of cholera in the area.
 In 1857, Snow submitted a paper to the British Medical Journal that attributed high numbers of cholera cases to water sources that were contaminated with human waste.
 Snow used statistical data to show that citizens who received their water from upstream sources were considerably less likely to develop cholera than those who received their water from downstream sources.
 Though his research supported his hypothesis that contaminated water, not foul air, was the source of cholera epidemics, a review committee concluded that Snow's findings were not significant enough to warrant change, and they were summarily dismissed.
 Additionally, other interests intervened in the process of reform.
 Many water companies and civic authorities pumped water directly from contaminated sources such as the Thames to public wells, and the idea of changing sources or implementing filtration techniques was an unattractive economic prospect.
 In the face of such economic interests, reform was slow to be adopted.

 In 1855, John Snow made a testimony against the Amendment to the "Nuisances Removal and Diseases Prevention Act" that regularized air pollution of some industries.
 He claimed that:

 That is possible; but I believe that the poison of the cholera is either swallowed in water, or got directly from some other person in the family, or in the room; I believe it is quite an exception for it to be conveyed in the air; though if the matter gets dry it may be wafted a short distance.

 The same year, William Farr, who was then the major supporter of the miasma theory, issued a report to criticize the germ theory.
 Farr and the Committee wrote that:

 After careful inquiry, we see no reason to adopt this belief.
 We do not feel it established that the water was contaminated in the manner alleged; nor is there before us any sufficient evidence to show whether inhabitants of that district, drinking from that well, suffered in proportion more than other inhabitants of the district who drank from other sources.

 Experiments by Louis Pasteur

 The more formal experiments on the relationship between germ and disease were conducted by Louis Pasteur between 1860 and 1864.
-He discovered the pathology of the puerperal fever and the pyogenic vibrio in the blood, and suggested using boric acid to kill these microorganisms before and after confinement.
+He discovered the pathology of the puerperal fever and the pyogenic vibrio in the blood, and suggested using boric acid to kill these microorganisms before and after birth.

 By 1866, eight years after the death of John Snow, William Farr publicly acknowledged that the miasma theory on the transmission of cholera was wrong, by his statistical justification on the death rate.